PurityWasHere/EZProxy.py/README.md

 # EzProxyLib
 A very easy way to load and select proxies.
+Load proxies in 3 lines!

 Example for Http Proxies:
 ```python